The Road to Newarre

 Mind Your Language

 Calling on the Holy Name of God (Tehus antausa eha) is the classical thing to do if you find yourself in trouble with demons, perhaps if one has stolen your own hat during the Seven Days of High Mourning and you were calling upon some divine intervention from above, although Bast just laughs off this traditional line from the Old Tema when Kote tries this demon banishing approach on him.
-This faith in such a prayer calling for help extends to Tehlu, His angels or even His mother to aid you in times of danger.
+If I had to speculate I would suggest this line will turn out to be a direct translation of the Aturan line 'Tehlu hold and overroll me' which appears a few times itself.
+This faith in such a prayer calling for help in Temerant extends to Tehlu, His angels or even His mother to aid you in times of danger.
 But there is a time and a place for using such language and saying the unremarkable 'Tehlu Anyway' is an everyday occurrence in Pat's world, it's not really blasphemy, or swearing as such, just a shocked expletive that everyone uses depending on the cause.
 There are a lot of different ways of getting your emotions across which vary from mouth to mouth, occasion to occasion, and from place to place.
-There is definitely some kind of sliding ettiquette scale on what to say and when, and why, and to whom depending upon whether you are showing mild surprise or shocking behaviour, whether in praise as a blessing or in anger as a curse there is a different, usually religion based approach for covering every level of outburst.
-It is just like in our own lives are where we should always choose our own words carefully to match your company.
+There is definitely some kind of sliding etiquette scale on what to say and when, and why, and to whom depending upon whether you are showing mild surprise or shocking behaviour, whether in praise as a blessing or in anger as a curse there is a different, usually religion based approach for covering every level of outburst.
+It is just like in our own lives are where we should always choose our own words carefully to match the company.

-One weird thing that my old notebooks recorded was the time when I wondered if there might be anything to be gleaned in noting who swears, by what name, and in which location, and to see if could conform to Teccams Theory of Narrative Septagy... nerd stuff, but being a nerd with nothing better to do, I decided to check up exactly how different people swear, and so I got the books out again and made copious notes and lists during yet another Rothfuss re-read.
+Once upon a time I wondered if there might be anything to be gleaned in noting who swears, by what name, and in which location, and to see if could conform to Teccams Theory of Narrative Septagy... nerd stuff, but being a nerd with nothing better to do, I decided to check up exactly how different people swear, and so I got the books out again and made copious notes and lists during yet another Rothfuss re-read.

 Tehlu anyway